 During graduate school, I entered therapy with a gifted and wise Christian psychoanalyst (the counselors with the couch).
 Here the Lord challenged, comforted, and grew me in ways that were far-reaching.
 For this I am earnestly grateful.
 Spending hours on the couch opening my heart and life to one to whom I had entrusted the care of my soul was greatly beneficial.
 Those years as a “client” –a struggler—taught me more about counseling, relationships, and ministry than any one class or book.
 And it grew a spirit of humble dependence upon others whom God had placed around and over me.
 Experiencing growth and healing first hand motivated me to continue my professional pursuits.

 Unfortunately, this inspiration did not withstand the rigors and climate of the field.
 After working for two years in community mental health, I withdrew altogether from the mental health field.
 Disheartened and disenchanted with the therapeutic community, I joined the ranks of the many one-time therapists.
 Working in counseling had increasingly felt confining.
 I was ill-at-ease with the pressure I experienced as a therapist seeking to bring change into complex and intractable situations.
 The stress of serving high-risk, volatile families was exacerbated by the intra-office conflict and competitive organizational dynamics that seemed to pervade the field, leads to drug and alcohol addiction.
-For someone who is addicted to stress, it is important for them to go to a drug rehab near me and find suitable treatment.
 Everyone cared so deeply.
 Each held fiercely to his/her brand of psychology.
 The field as a whole seemed uncomfortably liberal and “tolerant”—even while being highly competitive.
 And for Christians and the Christian faith, there was vehement intolerance.
 Yet, I was always surprised to find this discipline so populated by Christians.
 It surprised me because I personally felt alienated, and my Christian faith seemed like a strange bedfellow within clinical and academic psychology.

 The Beginning of My Skeptical Journey